 Alongside my friend and colleague Heike Zitzer, I am studying a population of elephants which have experienced several types of non-lethal control.
 These individuals present a unique opportunity to study:

-- The behavioural implications of vasectomies and GnRH vaccination on male elephants
+- The behavioural implications of contraception on male elephants

 - The subsequent impacts of low birth rates on female elephants

 - The life-long behavioural and physical implications of two different translocation methods

 - The physical and behavioural implications of range expansion projects

 Investigating habitat features which influence survival of the breeding Northern lapwing: